s223623837/sit737-2025-t1-prac7p/README.md

 ├── mongo-pvc.yaml            # Defines a PersistentVolumeClaim for data persistence
 ├── mongo-deployment.yaml     # MongoDB Deployment specification
-├── mongo-service.yaml        # Service to expose MongoDB to the host machine ├── sample-data.json          # (Optional) Sample documents to use for testing └── README.md                 # This file
+├── mongo-service.yaml        # Service to expose MongoDB to the host machine └── README.md                 # This file

 ````